Britney Spears Says Wrong City Name While On Stage

 Despite the confusion in Blackpool, Spears has seemingly enjoyed herself on the English dates of her tour, playing eight separate dates in the country that served as her base during the tour, returning to the country on four separate occasions in between European shows further afield.
 Spears even broke out a pretty good quality Britsh accent during one of her London shows earlier in the tour.

-The “Piece of Me” Tour marks a huge career milestone for the veteran pop star, having made it two decades on from the release of her debut single “…Baby One More Time”.
-While Spears career has seen many ups but some very steep downs, some so jarring that you had to have some doubts that she would ever be involved in music again, Spears has bounced back with successful albums, tours, and a cult following that has supported her since they were teenagers.
+The “Piece of Me” tour marks a huge career milestone for the veteran pop star, having made it two decades on from the release of her debut single “…Baby One More Time.”
+While Spears’ career has seen many ups but some very steep downs, some so jarring that you had to have some doubts that she would ever be involved in music again, Spears has bounced back with successful albums, tours, and a cult following that has supported her since they were teenagers.

-In an interview with Entertainment Tonight Spears reflected on reaching 20 years as a performer, saying, “It’s been so fast.
+In an interview with Entertainment Tonight, Spears reflected on reaching 20 years as a performer, saying, “It’s been so fast.
 I feel like I just started yesterday.
 It’s like everything still feels very new, which I guess is a blessing.”

 As long as she can remember the names of the cities she performs in, another 20 years shouldn’t be a problem.